federicoambrosino/web-site/_posts/2020-03-02-poincare-section-clicker-toy.md

 originally inspired by some of the coursework in Jack Wisdom's dynamics class at MIT.
 I started coding this up when I was teaching a grad dynamics class in 2018.
-Thanks to Jenny and Nic for editorial feedback and beta testing.
+Thanks to Jenny, Nic, and Niels for editorial feedback and beta testing.
+Thanks to Niels for UI feedback.

 Suggestions welcome!
 Or fork the code for this web site and send a PR :)